fdilke/scala-exps/notes/Mottoes2.md

 At any point we have: a list of args, some of which may have been used, a target, and a list of unreachables.

+# Lean and mean, or...?

+Do we even need the concatenation operator for multiary forms, or is it essentially a binary thing / only useful for enumeration?
+Should the forms be able to do analysis of their own structure?
+If not, maybe build FormSolver code into CompoundMultiaryForm (where it looks like it belongs) and deprecate old solver code?

 # What is a motto?

 We're not entirely sure, but: